 Martial Arts Star & Fitness Entrepreneur Matt Fiddes

 Matt Fiddes is one of the most respected experts in the martial arts and fitness worlds.
 Having been bullied as a young boy, he began training in martial arts and quickly became hooked.
-At the tender age of 17 he started his first school, a business that has grown into being 1000 strong, with locations all around the globe.
-Among his many achievements are his induction into the UK Martial Arts Hall of Fame, being presented with the prestigious ‘Martial Arts Superstar Award’, and having been bodyguard, trainer and friend to the late, great, Michael Jackson.
+At the tender age of 17, he started his first school, a business that has grown into being 1000 strong, with locations all around the globe.
+Among his many achievements is his induction into the UK Martial Arts Hall of Fame, being presented with the prestigious ‘Martial Arts Superstar Award’, and having been bodyguard, trainer and friend to the late, great, Michael Jackson.
 We caught up with Matt to talk about his motivations and inspirations, his greatest accolade in the sport and training the King of Pop to 2nd dan black belt.

 The MALESTROM: Tell us about what got you into martial arts?